qten.symbolics.state_space

 spatial or symbolic elements with stable integer indices, while specialized

-spaces such as MomentumSpace and
+spaces such as MomentumSpace,

-BzPath describe reciprocal-space grids
+BzPath describe reciprocal-space grids,

-and paths.
+momentum-pair block axes, and paths.

 Repository usage